nadchif/html-duration-picker.js/README.md

 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](https://www.firsttimersonly.com/)

-html-duration-picker.js is a very tiny JS library to turn native HTML text inputs into duration pickers.
+html-duration-picker.js is a very tiny JS library used for transforming a native HTML text input into a duration picker.
 The aim is for the picker to feel like a native element as much as possible.

 **BEFORE** ```<input type="text"> ```